tobusiek/PyDomuwa/README.md

 ## Domuwa is a locally hosted service, created to play games on a party

-In future, there will be implementation of games like Ego or Who's most likely, Cards against humanity, etc.
+In the future, there will be implementation of games like Ego or Who's most likely, Cards against humanity, etc.

 App uses Python 3.11, FastAPI, SQLite database (pointed to file in project directory)